-Effective the first full pay period following full ratification of the Collective Bargaining Agreement or the first full pay period following February 1, 2020, whichever is sooner, Field Training Officers ("FTO") shall receive Four Dollars and Seventy-Five cents (\$4.75) per hour of FTO duty.
+Effective the first full pay period following February 1, 2023, Field Training Officers ("FTO") shall receive Five Dollars (\$5.00) per hour of FTO duty.
 FTO duty shall not exceed ten (10) hours in one working day without prior approval from the FTO's captain, except when the FTO's shift is extended past ten (10) hours due to normal operational requirements (e.g., a late-in-shift arrest or a late-in-shift service call).
 The FTO shall enter his or her FTO time in the Commission's timeclock system.
 Field Training Officer compensation will be paid in a lump sum at the end of the pay period in which the officer served as an FTO.